aahilsanto/Module-3/Strings:Palindrome Check (Without Built-in Functions).md

 ## Result

-Thus the program to check whether the string `"google"` is a **palindrome** or not, without using built-in palindrome checking functions is executed successfully.
+Thus the program to check whether the string is a **palindrome** or not, without using built-in palindrome checking functions is executed successfully.